-Rick Kasej: We got a video on that.
-We will look for the video and I will put it on my YouTube Channel or I will put it down below.
+Rick Kasey: We got a video on that.
+We will look for the video, and I will put it on my YouTube Channel, or I will put it down below.
 I will put the video that you and I had done.
-Is there any other last things that people should think about when it comes to their starting right out there?
-They’ve head of all these kettlebell things and they want to give it a go.
-We talked about what it is?
-What they should look at when it comes to getting a kettlebell?
-How it is kind of different from other pieces of equipment?
+Are there any other last things people should think about when it comes to starting right out there?
+They’ve heard of all these kettlebell things and want to give it a go.
+We talked about what it is.
+What should they look at when it comes to getting a kettlebell?
+How is it kind of different from other pieces of equipment?

 Forest Vance: Yeah, sure.
-A couple of things I would say, number one is take your time as a beginner.
+A couple of things I would say, number one, is to take your time as a beginner.
 Learn the form.
-Make sure that you practice and that you are actually taking the time to instead of just going Day 1 and trying to go all out on every single exercise that you do with the kettlebell.
+Make sure that you practice and are taking the time to instead of just going on Day 1 and trying to go all out on every single exercise you do with the kettlebell.
 Be safe.
 Practice using proper form.
 That’s one thing.

-One thing that I like is that kettlebells tie in well to sort of like performance based kind of targets.
-Let’s say like you have a workout that you put together and maybe you are doing a certain amount of swings, maybe mix it with some bodyweight movements like goblet squats, swings, and pushups as an example.
-We actually use these at my bootcamps and my training studio like monthly to gauge people’s progress.
-So you put it as a circuit, it’s a really cool way to put together the workouts and gauge your progress overtime.
+One thing I like is that kettlebells tie in well to sort of like performance-based targets.
+Let’s say you have a workout you put together, and maybe you are doing a certain amount of swings.
+For example, mix it with bodyweight movements like goblet squats, swings, and pushups.
+We use these at my boot camps and my training studio monthly to gauge people’s progress.
+So you put it as a circuit; it’s a cool way to put together the workouts and gauge your progress over time.

-Let’s say what we will do is like you do a circuit of exercises at certain amount of reps at certain amount of time.
-Make sure they are using the same weight each time that they do it at the beginning of the month and do it at the end of the month and you can see how you are progressing over time.
+Let’s say what we will do is like you do a circuit of exercises at a certain amount of reps at a certain amount of time.
+Make sure they are using the same weight each time they do it at the beginning and end of the month, and you can see how you are progressing over time.

-Kettlebells are great.
-It motivates a lot of people further than just saying I want to lose 10lbs., and they are doing like “oh, I can do the swings better.
+It motivates many people further than just saying I want to lose 10lbs., and they are saying, “oh, I can do the swings better.
 I can use more weight.”
-You know you can do this round, this circuit more times in a certain amount of time.
-I think that is super motivating for people to get them going towards whatever goals they have with fat loss, muscle gain, performance, or whatever.
+You know you can do this round, this circuit more times in a certain amount.
+It is super motivating for people to get them going towards their goals with fat loss, muscle gain, performance, or whatever.

 Rick Kaselj: Yeah.
-I really recommend that for people because I know there is all kinds of research back, like tracking progress and marking things down and that, I’ve done it for awhile and then I stopped for a few years.
+I recommend that for people because I know there are all kinds of research back, like tracking progress and marking things down, and that I’ve done it for a while, and then I stopped for a few years.
 And then I got back into it just writing what I’ve done?
-What my workouts are?
-What my weight is around?
-What am I able to do now?
-It’s need to see progress.
-It’s need to see it as it kind of motivates you and kind of shows you where you were and where you’ve moved on to.
+What are my workouts?
+What is my weight around?
+And What am I able to do now?
+It’s needed to see progress.
+It’s needed to see it as it motivates you.
+And it shows you where you were and where you’ve moved on to.

-And doing that kind of self-test at the beginning of the month and at the end of the month you can see how your times improved, how your techniques improved, how many repetitions you can end up getting in.
+And doing that kind of self-test at the beginning of the month and the end of the month.
+You can see how your times and techniques improved and how many repetitions you can get in.
 It’s cool.
 It’s good.
 I highly recommend writing it down.
-It’s more accountable and it’s more tangible when it is written down.
+It’s more accountable, and it’s more tangible when it is written down.

 Forest Vance: Absolutely!
-That thing has been around for a long time, the physical fitness test that we did when we were at elementary school.
-It’s a sort of a new spin on it and it’s also kind of fun to do this.
-We do it in Kettlebell Challenge Workouts so it’s kind of fun thing to do that you get to see your progress over time.
+That thing has been around for a long time.
+The physical fitness test that we did when we were in elementary school.
+It’s a sort of a new spin on it, and it’s also kind of fun to do this.
+We do it in Kettlebell Challenge Workouts.
+So it’s a fun thing to do that you get to see your progress over time.

-Forest Vance: They can head over to KettlebellChallengeWorkouts.com that’s my website and it’s dedicated to the workouts that we just were talking about here, that’s really the best place to find more information about me.
+Forest Vance: They can head over to KettlebellChallengeWorkouts.com.
+That’s my website, dedicated to the workouts we were talking about here; that’s the best place to find more information about me.

-Rick Kaselj: Thank you very much Forest for your time.
-If you are brand new with kettlebells or kind of thinking about it, hopefully this gave you a little bit more insight and information on what to do and how to get started.
+Rick Kaselj: Thank you very much, Forest, for your time.
+Suppose you are brand new with kettlebells or thinking about it.
+Hopefully, this gave you more insight and information on what to do.
+And how to get started.

-If you are watching this on YouTube, make sure you head on up above and you hit subscribe.
-What that would end up doing is it will subscribe you to my YouTube Channel so whatever interviews or videos like this come out you will get a notification saying that “Hey Rick’s got a new video.”
+If you are watching this on YouTube, make sure you head on up above and hit subscribe.
+What that would end up doing is it will subscribe you to my YouTube Channel.
+So whatever interviews or videos like this come out, you will get a notification saying, “Hey, Rick’s got a new video.”

-And then lastly, let Forest and I know what you think of this video, head down below and hit like or leave us a comment or a question and we will definitely help you out.
+And then, let Forest, and I know what you think of this video.
+Head down below and hit like or leave us a comment or a question and we will help you.

 There you go.
-This is Rick Kaselj in San Diego and Forest Vance in Sacramento thanking you very much for joining us and we will talk to you soon.
+This is Rick Kaselj in San Diego and Forest Vance in Sacramento.
+Thank you very much for joining us, and we will talk to you soon.